skan-io/skan-docs/docs/README.md

 * Simple command line tool
 * Modern theme
-* JSDoc for code docs
+* JSDoc integration for code docs
-* React component docs
+* React component style guide
-* No statically built html files
 * Write your docs in markdown syntax
 * Easily install and push to your `gh-pages` branch
 * Customizable navbar, sidebar and cover-page